|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Turkish Delight is a candy that originated in Turkey in the 1700's.
-The candy was featured in "The Lion, the Witch, and the Wardrobe", by C.S Lewis.
-The White Witch tempted a character, Edmund, with Turkish delight and he succumbed.
+You might recognize Turkish Delight as the candy featured in "The Lion, the Witch, and the Wardrobe", by C.S Lewis.
+The White Witch tempted the character, Edmund Pevensie, with Turkish delight and he succumbed.
 Sales of the candy also rose in 2005 after it was featured in the film, The Chronicles of Narnia.
 Likewise, this easy recipe will tempt you, too!